 Boston Consulting Group finds a unique location for its Los Angeles headquarters

-Marvel at the views and creative atmosphere in BCG’s new downtown office space
+Marvel at the views and creative atmosphere in Boston Consulting Group's new downtown office space

 The firm envisioned an industrial building in the amenities-rich center of downtown Los Angeles.
 As one of the world's leading management consultancies, BCG hoped to have an office that might indicate the company’s prestige while also providing a comfortable, creative atmosphere for the firm’s clients and employees.